-- >> Search box: If you're hunting for a specific note, click in this box and type a phrase or name to search for it. - >> Folders list: You can create new folders to hold specific kinds of notes.
+- ✓ Search box: If you're hunting for a specific note, click in this box and type a phrase or name to search for it. - ✓ Folders list: You can create new folders to hold specific kinds of notes.
 In Figure 7-3, for example, I added a Work folder.
-To add a new folder, choose File ▷ New Folder or press ૠ+Shift+N and type the new folder name.
+To add a new folder, choose File → New Folder or press ૠ+Shift+N and type the new folder name.
 To switch between folders, display the Folders list and click the desired folder.
-You can display or hide the Folders list from the View menu. - >> Notes List: Each Note you create appears as a separate entry in the List.
-You can click a Note in the list to switch to it immediately. - >> New Note button: Click this button to add a new Note.
+You can display or hide the Folders list from the View menu. - ✓ Notes List: Each Note you create appears as a separate entry in the List.
+You can click a Note in the list to switch to it immediately. - ✓ New Note button: Click this button to add a new Note.
+You can also right-click the Notes List and choose New Note from the contextual menu.
 Notes uses the first line of text you type as the title of the Note, which appears in the list.

-- >> Note Page: This free-form pane is where you type the body of your note.
-You can also drag images from a Finder window and include them in the body of the note, or embed PDF and audio files by dragging them from a Finder window as well. - >> Share button: Open this pop-up menu to share the contents of the current note, just like the Share button that appears on the Finder window toolbar.
-Sharing options can include a new email message, a new message in the Messages application, a new Reminder, and new postings to Twitter or Facebook.
+- ✓ Note Page: This free-form pane is where you type the body of your note.
+You can also drag images from a Finder window and include them in the body of the note, or embed PDF and audio files by dragging them from a Finder window as well. - ✓ Share Note button: Open this pop-up menu to share the contents of the current note, just like the Share button that appears on the Finder window toolbar.
+Sharing options can include a new email message, a new message in the Messages application, and new postings to Twitter and Facebook.